-(WITH A MINI PROJECT)
+(WITH A MINI PROJECT) GEOGRAPHY SKILL ENHANCEMENT COURSE

-GEOGRAPHY SKILL ENHANCEMENT COURSE B. A. / B. SC. / B. COM.
-SEMESTER IV time or full time jobs in thier tenure as youth.
+B. A. / B. SC. / B. COM.
+SEMESTER IV

 COURSE OBJECTIVES: The main objective of this applied skill based paper is to enable the students to apply the fundamental knowledge of Field Survey and Study gained earlier for efficient management and operation in the field.
 It is to develop preparedness for the students to work as employees or self employed youths.